Abedin emails show aide fretting over whether Clinton's hotels were fancy enough

 Clinton, labeled “H,” responded: “I think it would be hard not to be in same hotel as POTUS so try to get the best option there.”

-Another email from Abedin to Clinton sent later that month, discusses concerns with hotel room size again.
+Another email from Abedin to Clinton sent later that month discussed concerns with hotel room size again.

 “Reminder you are at the second tier hotel cause the nice hotel owner was problematic,” Abedin wrote to Clinton about their trip to Burma, adding that they planned to do a brief. “[T]here’s a little space in your suite and also a room nearby to accommodate more people.”